The Corporate Tax Planning Law Review: Ireland

 Domestic dividends received are not subject to tax as they are considered to be franked investment income.

-There are specific anti-avoidance provisions to counter schemes to create artificial losses, which provide that where the seller of an asset is not chargeable to capital gains tax (or corporation tax on chargeable gains) in respect of the disposal of an asset subject to an option, the option will not be ignored in the tax treatment of a subsequent disposal of the assets by the purchaser.
+There are specific anti-avoidance provisions to counter schemes to create artificial losses, which provide that where the seller of an asset is not chargeable to CGT (or corporation tax on chargeable gains) in respect of the disposal of an asset subject to an option, the option will not be ignored in the tax treatment of a subsequent disposal of the assets by the purchaser.

 International intercompany transactions